k-orc/openstack-resource-controller/examples/README.md

 deployments.

 Before executing any modules in this directory you must:
-* Populate the dev-settings component by executing `make dev-settings`
 * Provide an appropriate clouds.yaml in bases/credentials/clouds.yaml with a
   cloud name of 'openstack'
-* Create a secret containing your clouds.yaml by executing `make load-credentials`.
+* Populate the dev-settings component and load the above credentials by running `make`

 ### Layout